At Twelve: Portraits of Young Women

 At Twelve: Portraits of Young Women is a 1988 photography book by Sally Mann.
 The book is published by Aperture and contains 37 duotone images of 12-year-old girls.
 The girls are the children of friends and relatives of Mann in her home state Virginia.
 Unlike Mann's later work, the images within the book do not feature nudity.
 The book is dedicated to Mann's husband, Larry.

 Reception

 The Museum of Contemporary Photography stated the book "capture[s] the confusing emotions and developing identities of adolescent girls," particularly praising an image entitled 'Candy Cigarette'.

 Candy Cigarette is a striking example of Mann's distinctive combination of careful planning and serendipity.
-In this work Mann's daughter, Jessie, suspends her activity and gracefully balances a candy cigarette in her hand, appearing to be the innocent miniature of a blonde and gangling twenty-something beauty.
+In this work Mann's daughter, Jessie, suspends her activity and gracefully balances a c cigarette in her hand, appearing to be the innocent miniature of a blonde and gangling twenty-something beauty.
 Mann’s expressive printing style lends a dramatic and brooding mood to all of her images.